-- The personal relationship and history makes it harder to be impartial and unemotional about what might come through.
+The personal relationship and history makes it harder to be impartial and unemotional about what might come through.

-- I’m also cautious of bombarding them; I don’t want them to think that if they let me in and allow me to talk to them, they’ll never get rid of me!
+> - I’m also cautious of bombarding them; I don’t want my animals to think that if they let me in and allow me to talk to them, they’ll never get rid of me!

-This week was a good example.
+> This week was a good example.

-All was well in my world – then hubbie came knocking on my office window, telling me that my beloved horse Sioux (27), was lying down and didn’t look good.
+> All was well in my world – then hubbie came knocking on my office window, telling me that my beloved horse Sioux (27 at the time), was lying down and didn’t look good.
 Guru, my other mare, was standing over her, which also didn’t look too encouraging.

-I raced out to see what was going on.
+> I raced out to see what was going on.
 Sure enough, Sioux seemed unable to move.
 She would lift her head and neck a bit and look down her body, then put it down again.
 There wasn’t much movement otherwise, particularly of her hind legs.
 There was no obvious injury.

-Now, to put this in some context – just the day before a close friend had had her elderly dog put to sleep, and my first thoughts were that Sioux’s age was catching up with her.
+> Now, to put this in some context – just the day before a close friend had had her elderly dog put to sleep, and my first thoughts were that Sioux’s age was catching up with her.
 Next week I’m due to fly to Brisbane and be away from home for 5 nights – would I be in any state to go if the worst happened, or if she needed regular nursing?
 So, in the back of my brain there was this heightened worry, about what might be wrong, and all the various consequences.

-Hubbie ran in to call the vet, since I didn’t want to leave her; luckily they said they’d come straight away.
+> Hubbie ran in to call the vet, since I didn’t want to leave her; luckily they said they’d come straight away.
 (Lucky for me it was first thing on a Friday morning, not the weekend, evening, or a bank holiday, ha ha!)